 Due to Kelly's work in the birth industry, as well as running a popular pregnancy and parenting website, she quickly became a well known leader in her field.
 Midwives, birth educators, breastfeeding consultants, natural health therapists, doctors and others recommend BellyBelly every single day.

 In November of 2014, Kelly became an author.
 Her very first ebook, “Want To Become a Doula?
 Everything You Need to Know” was written for aspiring and student doulas who want to make a positive difference to the lives of birthing women.
-Further ebooks are well on the way.

 Even after almost 15 years, Kelly's passion for pregnancy, birth and parenting issues grows stronger every day, as she supports millions of parents and parents-to-be, all over the world, 24 hours a day, 7 days a week.